Austin1780/Murder-Mystery/README.md

-# Murder-Mystery
+# Murder Mystery Story Game
-I wrote this simple story game using QBasic in 2004 for an intro to computer programming course in high school.
+I wrote this simple story game in 2004 using QBasic for an Intro to Computer Programming course in high school.
 It was one of the first programs I coded.